espocrm/documentation/docs/administration/formula.md

 `record\findOne(ENTITY_TYPE, ORDER_BY, ORDER, [KEY1, VALUE1, KEY2, VALUE2 ...])`

-Returns a first found ID of a record that matches specific criteria. (since version 5.7.0)
+Returns a first found ID of a record that matches specific criteria. (as of v5.7.0)

-`record\findOne(ENTITY_TYPE, ORDER_BY, ORDER, [FILTER])` Returns a first found ID of a record with an optional FILTER applied. (since version 5.7.0)
+`record\findOne(ENTITY_TYPE, ORDER_BY, ORDER, [FILTER])` Returns a first found ID of a record with an optional FILTER applied. (as of v5.7.0)

 Examples: